 All current students in grades K thru 4 are permitted to continue in the DMA program.
 Any new students would need to submit an application.
 If there are fewer applicants than spaces available in a grade, all applicants will be admitted.
 If not, then sibling applicants will be enrolled first and then other applicants.
 If there are not enough spaces available in a grade to accommodate all the sibling applicants, a random lottery will be used to resolve conflicts.
 If there are not enough spaces available in a grade to accommodate all the other applicants, a random lottery will be used to resolve conflicts.

 When all spaces in a grade are filled, the applicants who were not enrolled are placed on a Wait List in the same order as they were selected in the lottery.

 After the Close of Open Enrollment (all grades)

-For any grade K thru 5 that has space available after the April drawing, applicants who submit completed Enrollment Application Forms to the Howe School Office will be enrolled on a first-come, first-served basis until the grade is full.
+For any grade K thru 5 that has space available after April 15, applicants who submit completed Enrollment Application Forms to the Student Services Office will be enrolled on a first-come, first-served basis until the grade is full.
 Applicants to grades that are full will be added to the bottom of the Wait List for that grade.
 The Wait List is maintained throughout the school year in case any spaces become available.
 Openings are offered to applicants on the Wait List in the order they appear on the Wait List.
 The Wait List is only valid for the following school year.
 It does not have any influence on the subsequent years’ admissions.